About Carving The Future

 Snowboarding is more than just a way to get from the top of a mountain to the bottom.
-It is a lifestyle, a community a culture.
-A culture that we have found to be missing in the Jackson Hole area for some time.
+It is a lifestyle, a community and a culture.
+This culture is dissipating in the Jackson Hole area.
 For many, it is even a spiritual experience.
 To be at the top of the mountain, in the elements, with nothing but belief in yourself and the courage to get down is no less than sublime and euphoric.
 With every turn you get to choose, live big, or live small, overcome fears, or play it safe.
 When you're strapped in, all other problems of life seem to melt away.

 Whether a young man or woman wants to ride the chairlift to hit some groomers and terrain parks, or fill their backpack with some safety gear and go for a hike to the fresh powder, both aspects encompass the beauty of the ride.
 A beauty that we feel everyone should have the opportunity to experience.

 We also strive to re-establish a long lost culture within the local skateboard community by enhancing our current local parks, adding additional parks, and ensuring skateboarders have a positive culture to be a part of.